meeziest/meezy_starter/README.md

 # Meezy_starter

-Meezy_starter is a Flutter starter project designed to provide a robust foundation for building scalable and maintainable mobile applications.
+Meezy_starter is a Flutter starter project designed to provide a robust foundation for building maintainable applications.
 It is inspired by Sizzle_starter and incorporates a scope-based approach, leveraging the power of Bloc and Auto Route for state management and routing.

 ### Core